crtclmmnt/crtclmmnt.github.io/about.md

 <div class="about-layout">
   <div>
     <h1>About Me</h1>
     In 2022, I was worrying about climate change on a weekly basis.
 I was watching an incessant series of natural disasters unfold through short video clips, because Instagram’s algorithm had learned that I couldn’t look away from them.
 I was in my final year of college, working in research, and I had become disillusioned with the academic establishment’s ability to respond to the unfolding climate crisis.
-I couldn’t imagine a future where we found a way out.
+I couldn’t imagine a future where we found a way out, and my certainty of this reality caused me a great deal of despair.
   </div>

   <div style="flex-shrink: 0;">